pisal-tejas/readme.md/README.md

 I'm a **Software Test Engineer**...

-👩‍💻 I'm currently working on Testing-related projects that keep software running smoother than a well-oiled machine—because who wants bugs crashing the party?
+👩‍💻 I'm currently working on testing-related projects that ensure software runs like a seamless experience—because who wants bugs crashing the party?

 🧠 I'm currently learning advanced software testing techniques and methodologies—always on the quest to be the ultimate bug buster!